fullstaq-ruby/infra/docs/infrastructure-overview.md

 ## GPG private key

- * Administered by role: Infra Owners
+ * Administered by role: Infra Owners, Infra Maintainers

 The GPG private key is used to sign APT and YUM repositories.
 We store the canonical copy in Secrets Manager in the `fullstaq-ruby-hisec` Google Cloud project.
+We store a secondary copy in the Secret Manager in the `fullstaq-ruby` Google Cloud project.